2021 Kona Coffee Cultural Festival Board of Directors

 Since its launch in 1970, the Kona Coffee Cultural Festival Board of Directors, Event Chairs and community volunteers have worked to preserve, perpetuate and promote Kona’s unique nearly 200-year old coffee heritage and culture behind Kona’s world-famous cup of brew.

-This third-generation Kona coffee farmer has worked diligently for years building the Kona Coffee Cultural Festival into the successful event it is today!
+This third-generation Kona coffee farmer has worked diligently for forty-five years building the Kona Coffee Cultural Festival into the successful event it is today.

-Corcoran’s involvement with the Festival started over thirty years ago when she served on the Farm Fair committee.
+Valerie Corcoran’s involvement with the Festival started thirty-two ago when she served on the Farm Fair committee.

-Currently, Robinson serves as Chairman of the Kona Soil and Water Conservation District.
+Rick Robinson serves as Chairman of the Kona Soil and Water Conservation District and has been a Festival Board of Director for thirty-five years.

-Linda Nagai Fourth Vice President – 15 Years of Service
+Linda Nagai Third Vice President – 14 Years of Service

-Nagai grew up in Kona and has been working in the travel industry for over 31 years.
+Linda Nagai grew up in Kona and has been working in the travel industry for over 30 years.
+She has been an active Festival board member for fourteen years.

-Born and raised on a coffee farm in South Kona.
+Born and raised on a coffee farm in South Kona, Jean has volunteered as Festival secretary for forty-two years.

 John W. Rocha Treasurer – 6 Years of Service

-Born and raised in Hilo, Rocha graduated from Hilo High School and the University of Hawaii at Manoa, with a Bachelor of Business Administration in Accounting Degree.
-He has worked with Keauhou Kona Resort, in Bishop Estate’s for profit group as their chief financial officer and recently retired after thirty years.
+Born and raised in Hilo, John graduated from Hilo High School and the University of Hawaii at Manoa, with a Bachelor of Business Administration in Accounting Degree.
+This is his sixth year of service.

-Claudia works with the State of Hawaii and has recently come onboard to assist the Festival with its financial management and is also an active member of the Kona Hiroshima Kenjin Kai.
+Claudia works with the State of Hawaii and has served on the Festival Board of Directors for six years.
+She is also an active member of the Kona Hiroshima Kenjin Kai.

 Ceri Copeland 3 Years of Service

-Born and raised in Hilo, Ceri was a substitute teacher for fifteen years here in Kona.
-Currently, she is the concierge at Courtyard by Marriott King Kamehameha Kona Beach Hotel.
+Born and raised in Hilo, Ceri is currently a realtor and used to be a substitute teacher for fifteen years here in Kona.
 She is also an active member of the Kona Lions Club.
+This is her third year of service.

 Janne Fujimoto 3 Years of Service

-Goto, producer of the Festival’s Aloha Makahiki Concert, draws noted Hawaiian musicians to the event along with his esteemed wife and kumu hula Mika Keale-Goto.
+Kuni Goto, producer of the Festival’s Aloha Makahiki Concert, draws noted Hawaiian musicians to the event along with his esteemed wife and kumu hula Mika Keale-Goto.
+He has served on the Festival board for ten years.

-A multi-generational Kona coffee farmer, Kurashige is active with the Kona Young Farmers.
+A multi-generational Kona coffee farmer, Nathan Kurashige is active with the Kona Young Farmers.
+He has been serving on the Festival for thirteen years.

 Hideki heads the UCC Ueshima Coffee Company retail at the UCC farm in Holualoa.
-He studied at Kobe Gakuin University and now makes Kailua Kona his home.
+He studied at Kobe Gakuin University and now makes Kailua-Kona his home.
+He has served on the Festival board for seven years

 Helen Nagata 5 Years of Service